 Altitude allows players to create chest shops, which other players can either buy or sell items to.
 It’s a really simple task to create your shops.
 There’s no complex commands or multi-line sign setups - everything is done using a GUI.

-To get started, grab a sign and place it on a container.
+To get started, grab a sign and place it on a container (does not work on double chests).
 Write [shop] on the first line and you’re ready to go.
 Exit the sign interface and the GUI will open.
 With these simple steps you will have successfully created your first shop!
 Right click the sign to manage the shop.
 From there you can control the shop balance, item, item amount and price.

 Every shop will have its own balance.
 The balance is used to for making changes in the shop management GUI, paying players if they sell items to the shop and receiving money when players buy items from the shop.

 To get the most of the in-game economy, keep these tips in mind!

 - Use the spawn merchants to buy and sell as a last resort!
 These merchants have intentionally worse prices to allow for player markets to emerge for those same items.

 - Build multiple, smaller farms for different types of items to sell rather than one massive farm that only generates one type of item.
 You’ll earn more money because of the dynamic prices!

 - Keep track of the points you have with each merchant!
 Knowing how many points you have will allow you to time your buying and selling for the biggest potential profit!

 - Remember that player shops have flat prices, while the spawn merchants have dynamic prices.